Kubernetes Environments for Dremio

 See this table for resource request recommendations of the variours parts of the deployment, Recommended Resources Configuration.

-For a list of all Dremio engine sizes see, Add an Engine.
+For a list of all Dremio engine sizes see, Adding an Engine.
 Engines will make up the lions share of any Dremio deployment.

 Coordinators